 Impairment in respect of loans and advances are based on management's assessment of the degree of possible losses of the loans and advances, and subject to the minimum impairment prescribed in NRB Directives.
-Impairment is charged for possible losses on loans and advances including bills purchased at 1.25% to 100% based on classification of loans and advances, overdraft and bills purchased in accordance with NRB directives, which is principally based on the overdue criteria of the receivables.
+Impairment is charged for possible losses on loans and advances including bills purchased at 1% to 100% based on classification of loans and advances, overdraft and bills purchased in accordance with NRB directives, which is principally based on the overdue criteria of the receivables.

 ii.
-Policy adopted.
+Policy adopted

-As per the carve out notice issued by ICAN, the Bank has measured impairment loss on loan and advances as the higher of amount derived as per norms prescribed by Nepal Rastra Bank for loan loss provision and amount determined as per para 5 of Crave out notice (mentioned in para 2.9.1 above)
+The Bank has measured impairment loss on loan and advances as the higher of amount derived as per norms prescribed by Nepal Rastra Bank for loan loss provision and amount determined under NFRS (paragraph 63 of NAS 39).